What Do Oriental Cockroaches Look Like?

-Oriental cockroaches prefer the outdoors and can be found under mulch beds, under stones or debris lying outdoors, or in piles of leaves.
-When they find their way indoors through crawlspaces, wall voids, openings under the porch, or under doors that aren't sealed properly – oriental cockroaches tend to hide out in the damper areas of homes such as basements, kitchens, and bathrooms.
-Oriental roaches have also been known to live in floor drains of homes and businesses that drain directly outside – and use it as an underground tunnel entrance into your home.
+Oriental cockroaches prefer the outdoors and can often be found hiding out under mulch beds, under stones or debris lying outdoors, or in piles of leaves.
+When they find do their way indoors through crawlspaces, wall voids, openings under the porch, or under doors that aren't sealed properly – oriental cockroaches tend to hide out in the damper and more humid areas of homes such as basements, kitchens, and bathrooms.
+Oriental roaches have also been known to live in floor drains of homes and businesses that drain directly outside – and use it as an underground tunnel entrance right into your home.

 Oriental cockroaches eat organic materials that have begun to decay, as well as garbage.
 These roaches need quite a bit of water compared to other roaches, and while they can survive for a month or so without food, they can't survive more than two weeks without access to water.

-Because of the cockroaches choice of diet, they are a source for food-borne pathogens, including Salmonella and E.coli.
+Because of the cockroach's choice of diet, they are a source for a variety of food-borne pathogens, including Salmonella and E.coli.
 Oriental cockroaches have been reported to spread about 33 kinds of bacteria and six types of parasitic worms.
-The roaches carry the bacteria and pathogens on their bodies and legs and contaminate clean surfaces – such as your counter tops and dining room table!
+The roaches carry the bacteria and pathogens on their bodies and legs and contaminate clean surfaces – such as your countertops and dining room table!

-Cockroaches are not known for biting people, but as they shed their waste products are released into the air and for individuals will allergies or asthma symptoms, indoor cockroach infestations can make it worse.
+Cockroaches are not known for biting people, but they do pose an indirect threat to people as they shed their skins and their waste products are released into the air and for individuals will allergies or asthma symptoms, indoor cockroach infestations can make it worse.

 Cockroaches are great at hiding and because the eggs are inside a casing, they are naturally protected from most over-the-counter sprays and chemicals you might try to get rid of an infestation on your own.
 Innovative Pest Control can identify your roach infestation, eliminate existing cockroaches and help you prevent them from getting into your house again in the future.
-Give us a call at 903-595-4265 to find out more about our oriental roach pest control treatments.
+To find out more about our cockroach control treatments, give us a call!